-- 1. All contestants shall receive the same topic, which shall be of a general nature. - 2.
-The topic shall be of reasonable length, shall not require a detailed knowledge, and shall lead to an opinion or conclusion. - 3.
-Contestants will receive no advance knowledge of the topic until the moment they are introduced by the contest chair. - 4.
-When the contest begins, all contestants except the first shall leave the room and remain under the supervision of the contest sergeant at arms. - 5.
-Introduce each contestant by announcing the contestant's name, the topic, the topic, the contestant's name. - 6.
+- 1. All contestants shall receive the same topic, which shall be of a general nature.

+A. The topic is selected by the contest chair. - 2.
+The topic shall be of reasonable length, shall not require a detailed knowledge, and shall lead to an opinion or conclusion. - Contestants will receive no advance knowledge of the topic until the moment they are introduced by the contest chair. - 4.
+Contestants may not use digital or other devices during the contest to gain an unfair advantage. - 5.
+When the contest begins, all contestants except the first shall leave the room and remain under the supervision of the contest sergeant at arms. - 6.
+Introduce each contestant by announcing the contestant's name, the topic, the topic, the contestant's name - 7.
 At the conclusion of each speech, the next speaker shall be invited into the room.